 Captain Tait successfully completed parachute training at RAF Ringway on course number 58 from 29 March to 11 April 1943 and also completed glider training.
 He was attached to HQ Platoon, 22 Independent Company, The Parachute Regiment, and took part in Operation Overlord (Normandy).

-Capt Tait was killed in action on 9 June 1944, aged 28, and was given a field burial at Breville, and was re-interred to Ranville War Cemetery, Calvados, France on 5 July 1945.
+Captain Tait was killed in action on 9 June 1944, aged 28, and was given a field burial at Breville, and was re-interred to Ranville War Cemetery, Calvados, France on 5 July 1945.

-If you are part of Capt Tait’s family and would like to complete this biography, you can apply to the Curator to do so.
+If you are part of Captain Tait’s family and would like to complete this biography, you can apply to the Curator to do so.
 To do this you will need to become a member of ParaData and select the 'friend or family member' option on the registration form.

 If you would like to find out more about becoming a member please visit our registration page.